Frank Sinatra: Orchestral nuances

+Vocal and musical style

 Voice coach John Quinlan was impressed by Sinatra's vocal range, remarking, "He has far more voice than people think he has.
 He can vocalize to a B-flat on top in full voice, and he doesn't need a mic either".
 As a singer, early on, he was primarily influenced by Bing Crosby, but later believed that Tony Bennett was "the best singer in the business."
 Bennett himself claimed that as a performer, Sinatra had "perfected the art of intimacy."
 According to Nelson Riddle, Sinatra had a "fairly rangy voice", (Note: Riddle notes that Sinatra's range was from the low G to the high F, almost two octaves, but that his practical range was the low A-flat to a D, in comparison to Bing Crosby whose range was G to C. Though Riddle stated that Sinatra's lowest was G, he often hit the low F in concerts and hit the low E at 0:41 in the recording of "What Is This Thing Called Love?" for the 1955 album In the Wee Small Hours.) remarking: "His voice has a very strident, insistent sound in the top register, a smooth lyrical sound in the middle register, and a very tender sound in the low.
 His voice is built on infinite taste, with an overall inflection of sex.
 He points everything he does from a sexual standpoint".

 Despite his heavy New Jersey accent, when Sinatra sang, his accent was barely detectable; according to Richard Schuller, Sinatra's diction became "precise" while singing and his articulation "meticulous".
-Sinatra's timing was impeccable, allowing him, according to Charles L. Granata, to "toy with the rhythm of a melody, bringing tremendous excitement to his reading of a lyric."
+Sinatra's timing was impeccable, allowing him, according to Granata, to "toy with the rhythm of a melody, bringing tremendous excitement to his reading of a lyric."
 Tommy Dorsey observed that Sinatra would "take a musical phrase and play it all the way through seemingly without breathing for eight, ten, maybe sixteen bars."
 Dorsey was a considerable influence on Sinatra's techniques for his vocal phrasing with his own exceptional breath control on the trombone, and Sinatra regularly swam and held his breath underwater, thinking of song lyrics to increase his breathing power.